• Blog

 Case Study: How Zero Down Helped Save 8% On Shipping Costs

-A Zero Down client was changing their payment method with a carrier who wrote up a new contact.
-However, despite claiming it was the same, they had actually stripped out the accessorial discounts they offered previously.
+A Zero Down client was changing their payment method with a carrier who wrote up a new contract.
+However, despite claiming it was the same, they had actually stripped out the accessorial discounts they had offered previously.

 When Zero Down analyzed their proposal, they found the discrepancy and immediately had the contract fixed.
 They were able to save 8% on shipping for the length of the contract with one analysis.